oracle-livelabs/apex/ai-interactive-report-lab/lab-3-create-an-interactive-report-using-natural-language/lab-3-create-an-interactive-report-using-natural-language.md

 ## Task 1: Build an Interactive Report page from a view

 This task creates the replenishment report page used in the remaining labs.
-The setup script has already created `SCM_NL2IR_REPLENISHMENT_V`, so you only need to point the new Interactive Report page at that view.
+The setup script has already created **SCM\_REPLENISHMENT\_V**, so you only need to point the new Interactive Report page at that view.

 1. Navigate to **App Builder** icon in the left navigation.